solidjs/solid-docs-legacy/langs/en/guides/faq.md

 If you access the property within a _tracking scope_ like a template or an effect, the template will rerender or the effect will rerun when that property changes.

-By destructuring, you're effectively accessing properties at that point in time.
+When you destructure, you access the properties of the object.
 If this takes place outside of a tracking scope, Solid won't track and rerun your code.

 In this example, the property access happens within the JSX template, so it's